-- Academic performance is positively impacted by developing life skills that promote interpersonal relationships and strong community.
+- Academic performance is positively impacted by developing life skills that promote interpersonal relationships and a strong community.

-- Self-discipline and relationships skills are necessary to work in our global, project-oriented and team-based environment.
+- Self-discipline and relationships skills are necessary to work in our global, project-oriented, and team-based environment.

 HFCA's faculty has been trained in the philosophy of Restorative Practices.
 This framework develops life skills that promote healthy interpersonal relationships and strong community.
 Simply stated, restorative behavior seeks to: 1) restore those that have been harmed, 2) restore relationships, and 3) restore our community.

 Rather than a set consequence or punishment for misbehavior, restorative practices acknowledge that: